Mandible: Body

 The body of the mandible is curved, and the front part gives structure to the chin.
 It has two surfaces and two borders.
-From the outside, the mandible is marked in the midline by a faint ridge, indicating the mandibular symphysis, the line of junction of the two halves of the mandible, which fuse at about one year of age.
+From the outside, the mandible is marked in the midline by a faint ridge, indicating the mandibular symphysis, the line of junction of the two halves of the mandible.
 This ridge divides below and encloses a triangular eminence, the mental protuberance (the chin), the base of which is depressed in the center but raised on both sides to form the mental tubercle.
-Just above this, on both sides, the mentalis muscles attach to a depression called the incisive fossa.
-Below the second premolar tooth, on both sides, midway between the upper and lower borders of the body, are the mental foramen, for the passage of the mental vessels and nerve.
+Just above this, on both sides, the mentalis muscles attach to a depression called the incisive foramen.
+Vertically midway on either side of the body, below the second premolar tooth, is the mental foramen, through which the mental nerve and blood vessels pass.
 Running backward and upward from each mental tubercle is a faint ridge, the oblique line, which is continuous with the anterior border of the ramus.
-Attached to this is the masseter muscle, the depressor labii inferioris and depressor anguli oris, and the platysma (from below).
+Attached to this ridge is the masseter muscle (which covers most of the ramus and is a muscle of mastication), the depressor labii inferioris and depressor anguli oris (which support the mouth), and the platysma (extending down over much of the neck).

 From the inside, the mandible appears concave.
-Near the lower part of the symphysis is a pair of laterally placed spines, termed the mental spines, which give origin to the genioglossus.
-Immediately below these is a second pair of spines, or more frequently a median ridge or impression, for the origin of the geniohyoid.
-In some cases, the mental spines are fused to form a single eminence, in others they are absent and their position is indicated merely by an irregularity of the surface.
-Above the mental spines, a median foramen and furrow are sometimes seen; they mark the line of union of the halves of the bone.
-Below the mental spines, on either side of the middle line, is an oval depression for the attachment of the anterior belly of the digastric.
-Extending upward and backward on either side from the lower part of the symphysis is the mylohyoid line, which gives origin to the mylohyoid muscle; the posterior part of this line, near the alveolar margin, gives attachment to a small part of the constrictor pharyngis superior, and to the pterygomandibular raphe.
-Above the anterior part of this line is a smooth triangular area against which the sublingual gland rests, and below the hinder part, an oval fossa for the submandibular gland.
+On either side of the lower symphysis is the mental spine (which can be faint or fused into one), to which the genioglossus (the inferior muscle of the tongue) attaches; the geniohyoid muscle attaches to the lower mental spine.
+Above the mental spine, a median foramen and furrow can line the symphysis.
+Below the mental spine is an oval depression (the digastric fossa of the mandible) where the digastric muscle attaches.
+Extending backward and upward on either side from the lower symphysis is a ridge called the mylohyoid line, where the mylohyoid muscle attaches; a small part of the superior pharyngeal constrictor muscle attaches to the posterior ridge, near the alveolar margin.
+Above the anterior ridge, the sublingual gland rests against a smooth triangular area, and below the posterior ridge, the submandibular gland rests in an oval depression.